AlexSmi/python-course-alphabet/django_homework/mysite/README.md

 # 4. Run command in terminal
 `:$ make init`

-# 5. After install all docker container will be run, then execude command
+# 5. After install all docker container will be run, then execute command
-`:$ make up`
+`$ make up`
    End

 # ERROR